reconmap/documentation/user-manual/audit-log.md

 ## {{page.title}}

-The audit log keeps track of all the user actions and is a great way to what was done by who and when.
-In addition to this data, it includes the IP from where the action was originated.
+The audit log keeps track of all the user actions and is a great way to see what was done by who and when.
+In addition to this data, it includes the network IP from where the action was originated.

-Al the data in the audit log is permanenent and non-modifiable.
+Al the data in the audit log is permanent and non-modifiable.

 The audit log keeps tracks of all following actions: